NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews: NewsInterview: An Interview Game

 Now, we introduce the design of the source.
 We focus attention on this construction to build a robust game environment that accurately mimics human interactions.
 To make gameplay varied and challenging, we draw from \citet{sedorkin2015interviewing} to design eight different personas: \textit{Anxious}, \textit{Avoidant}, \textit{Adversarial}, \textit{Defensive}, \textit{Straightforward}, \textit{Poor Explainer}, \textit{Dominating} and \textit{Clueless}.
-To see detailed descriptions of each persona, as well as example responses that the persona might give, see Table \ref{table:personas}.
-Different personas give us the ability to study how interviewers perform in a wider array of scenarios and are designed to more carefully capture different challenges that journalists face.
+For descriptions of each persona, as well as example responses, see Table \ref{table:personas}.
+These personas allow us to study how interviewers perform in a wider array of challenging scenarios.

-\paragraph{Source Design Element \#2: Persuasion} The following three functions, in sequence, power our gameplay: $\textsf{getRelevantInfoItems} \rightarrow \textsf{getPersuasionLevel} \rightarrow \textsf{getItemsToReturn}$.
-The first, \textsf{getRelevantInfoItems}, takes the interviewer's question and determines which of the sources' information items are most relevant; it is simply a retrieval function that we implement using an LLM. \textsf{getPersuasionLevel} is a function that determines the selected source's level of comfort or persuasion (on a 5 point scale) in the current conversation. \textsf{getItemsToReturn} is a stochastic engine: it randomly selects, based on the persuasion level, the number of relevant information items to return: the more persuaded a source is, the more likely they are to return more information.} The persuadability component to our gameplay increases the multi-turn strategy: because persuasion is assessed with reference to the entire interview, the interviewer gets more reward for spending words \textit{early} in the interview persuading the source to feel comfortable.
+\paragraph{Source Design Element \#2: Persuasion} The following three functions, in sequence, power our gameplay: $\texttt{getRelevantInfoItems} \rightarrow \texttt{getPersuasionLevel} \rightarrow \texttt{getItemsToReturn}$.
+The first, \texttt{getRelevantInfoItems}, takes the interviewer's question and determines which of the sources' information items are most relevant; it is simply a retrieval function that we implement using an LLM. \texttt{getPersuasionLevel} is a function that determines the selected source's level of comfort or persuasion (on a five point scale) in the current conversation. \texttt{getItemsToReturn} is a stochastic engine: it randomly selects, based on the persuasion level, the number of relevant information items to return: \textit{the more persuaded a source is, the more likely they are to return more information.} The persuadability component to our gameplay increases the multi-turn strategy: because persuasion is assessed with reference to the entire interview, the interviewer gets more reward for spending words \textit{early} in the interview persuading the source to feel comfortable.